metaopt/torchopt/README.md

 #### OOP API  <!-- omit in toc -->

-TorchOpt also offer an OOP API, users need to inherit from the class `torchopt.nn.ImplicitMetaGradientModule` to construct the inner-loop network.
+TorchOpt also offers an OOP API, which users need to inherit from the class `torchopt.nn.ImplicitMetaGradientModule` to construct the inner-loop network.
 Users need to define the stationary condition/objective function and the inner-loop solve function to enable implicit gradient computation.

 ```python